Do Sharks Attack Kayaks? 2026 Safety Guide & Facts

 What should I do if a shark bites my kayak?

-Stay in your kayak at all costs!
-Even with damage, you're safer aboard than in the water.
+Stay in your kayak at all costs.
+Even with damage, you are safer aboard than in the water.
 Paddle steadily but calmly toward shore or other kayakers.
-Use your radio to call for help.
-I've seen kayaks make it to shore with basketball-sized bite marks – the key is not panicking.
+Use your radio to call for help on channel 16.
+I have seen kayaks make it to shore with significant bite marks—the key is not panicking.

 Is kayak fishing more dangerous regarding sharks?